Crocodile Habitat Map

 Crocodilians are "key stone species" or a species the ecosystem is largely dependent on.
 This is because crocodiles have selective predation on fish, they recycle nutrients, and provide refugee to small organisms during dry seasons.

 Crocodiles are sensitive to climatic fluctuations.
-As shown in this map, they are found throughout the world in tropical and subtropical areas because they are sensitive to temperature changes and cold temperatures.
+As shown in this map, they are found throughout the world in tropical and subtropical forests because they are sensitive to temperature changes and cold temperatures.

 Crocodiles are considered to be water dependent because they can only mate in water.